uptrace/bun-docs/docs/postgres/zfs-aws-ebs.md

 ## Overview

-The main reason to use PostgreSQL with ZFS (instead of ext4/xfs) is ZFS compression.
+The main reason to use PostgreSQL with ZFS (instead of ext4/xfs) is data compression.
 With reasonable configuration you can achieve 2-3x compression ratio using LZ4.
 That means that LZ4 compresses 1 terabyte of data down to ~350 gigabytes.
 With ZSTD compression is even better.

-The second reason is Adaptive Replacement Cache (ARC) cache.
+The second reason is Adaptive Replacement Cache (ARC).
 ARC is a page replacement algorithm with overall better characteristics than Linux page cache.
 Since it caches compressed blocks, you can also fit more data in the same RAM.

 You should start with the following configuration and tune it as you learn more: